Theoretical guarantees for change localization using conformal p-values: Properties of Conformal -value under distribution change

-\end{theorem} So from the above theorem, it can be seen that the asymptotic distribution of the post-change $p$-values differs significantly from the standard uniform distribution.
+\end{theorem} From the above theorem, it can be seen that the asymptotic distribution of the post-change $p$-values differs from the standard uniform distribution.
+The proof of the result proceeds by first computing the KS distance $\sup_{t \in [0,1]} |F_{p_n}(t) - t|$ explicitly using \Cref{th2} and then establishing a lower bound on that by analyzing the corresponding likelihood ratio process at a specific rank $i=\delta n$.
+We decompose the sum $\sum_{j \leq \delta n} \frac{dQ}{dR}(X_{n,(j)})$ based on the latent source of the sample observations (pre or post-change) and then rigorously derive the asymptotic proportion of samples from $R$ residing in the bottom $\delta$-ranks of the entire sample.
+The primary technical novelty of the above and next results lies in our asymptotic analysis of partial sums of the likelihood ratio order statistic of the sample as standard methods for rank-based statistics can not be used in the setup for the distribution-change.

 So far, the above results focus on the properties of a single post-change $p$-value.
 However, it is quite imperative to understand the joint asymptotic behavior of the multiple post-change $p$-values.
 Aiming towards that, as a first step, we investigate how abruptly the distribution of the post-change $p$-values changes after the change occurs; So we obtain an upper bound of the rate in the next theorem.
 In view of that, we need the following assumptions on $c,R,Q$. \begin{assumption} $c \in (0,1)$ is such that the following holds simultaneously: \begin{itemize} \item[(i)] For all $\delta \in (0,1)$, the $\delta$-th quantile of the mixture distribution $cR + (1-c)Q$ is unique.